bankrupt

 Figure 1: Bankruptcy Percentage

 A study claims that over two million people are adversely affected by their medical expenses.
 [4].
-National surveys confirm that medical bills frequently cause financial hardship, and the US Consumer Financial Protection Bureau reported that they were by far the most common cause of unpaid bills sent to collection agencies in 2014, accounting for more than half of all such debts.
+National surveys confirm that medical bills frequently cause financial hardship, and the US Consumer Financial Protection Bureau reported that they were by far the most common cause of unpaid medical and dental bills sent to collection agencies in 2014, accounting for more than half of all such debts.
 Myriad anecdotes of a Nobel laureate who sold his medal to pay medical bills, or the more than 250 000 GoFundMe medical campaigns last year.
 [5Reports from different entities are constantly published, such as the survey results of people with employer-sponsored insurance by the Kaiser Family Foundation (KFF) / LA Times Survey in 2019.
 The study found that one in five people surveyed have been contacted by collection agencies, while 9% of those surveyed stated that they had declared personal bankruptcy due to medical expenses.
 [6]

 bills

-Figure 2: Medical Bills
+Figure 2: Medical Bill

 As it turns out, medical bankruptcy is almost unheard of outside of the United States.
 Other developed economies (except China) have single-payer health care systems where medical costs are financed by taxes, not by premium-financed insurance.
-In these countries, there are no out-of-pocket costs for medical care and thus no bankruptcy caused by medical debts.
+In these countries, there are no out-of-pocket costs for medical or dental care and thus no bankruptcy caused by medical debts.
 In countries without single-payer systems besides the United States, there is generally no requirement that medical procedures be provided without payment, and thus procedures are paid for prior to treatment being rendered.
 [1]

 It is hard to tell what the actual impact of medical expenses is with so many different interpretations of study results.
 What is known is that there are many people who are so affected by healthcare debts that they need to file for bankruptcy.
 There are many reasons that people file for bankruptcy.
 Medical expenses do have an effect on people’s financial situations, causing some financially responsible people to file for bankruptcy.
 For others, the expenses are the final push over the financial cliff they were walking along.
 [8]